Islam in China: Repression of Uyghurs

 By 2013, the repression of Uyghurs extended to the disappearance of dissidents and the imposition of life imprisonment sentences on academics who were convicted of promoting social interactions between Uyghurs.
-Hui Muslims who are employed by the state are allowed to fast during Ramadan unlike Uyghurs in the same positions, the number of Huí going on Hajj was reported to be expanding in 2014 and Hui women are allowed to wear veils, while Uyghur women are discouraged from wearing them.
+Uyghurs are prohibited from fasting during Ramadan.
+Uyghur women are discouraged from wearing the hijab.
 Uyghurs find it difficult to get passports to go on Hajj.
 The Xinjiang Muslim Association in China and the Chinese embassy in Malaysia have denied that Uyghurs are banned from fasting, inviting foreigners to come see it for themselves.
+The Chinese government has stated that prohibitions on fasting during Ramadan are to protect Uyghurs' "free will".

-In July 2014, Reuters reported that Uyghurs in Shanghai could practise their religion, with some expressing more freedom there than in Xinjiang.
+In July 2014, Reuters reported that Uyghurs in Shanghai could practice their religion, with some expressing more freedom there than in Xinjiang.
+In 2017, the Chinese government officially prohibited Muslims in Xinjiang from naming their babies "Muhammad" among other Islamic names.

 The Associated Press (AP) reported in late November 2018 that Uyghur families were required to allow local government officials to live in their homes as "relatives" in a "Pair Up and Become Family" campaign.
 While the official was living in a home, the residents were closely watched and not allowed to pray or wear religious clothing.
 Authorities said that the program was voluntary but Muslims who were interviewed by AP expressed concern that refusal to cooperate would lead to serious repercussions.

 As of 2024, a significant new wave of Chinese Uyghur Muslims is fleeing religious persecution in Xinjiang Province and seeking religious freedom in New York City.

 Tibetan-Muslim sectarian violence

 In Tibet, the majority of Muslims are Hui people.
 Hatred between Tibetans and Muslims stems from events during the Muslim warlord Ma Bufang's rule in Qinghai such as the Ngolok rebellions (1917–1949) and the Sino-Tibetan War.
-Violence subsided after 1949 under Communist Party repression but reignited as strictures were relaxed.
+Violence subsided after 1949 under CCP repression but reignited as strictures were relaxed.

 Riots broke out in March 2008 between Muslims and Tibetans over incidents such as suspected human bones in and deliberate contamination of soups served in Muslim-owned establishments and overpricing of balloons by Muslim vendors.
 Tibetans attacked Muslim restaurants.
 Fires set by Tibetans resulted in Muslim deaths and riots.
 The Tibetan exile community sought to suppress reports reaching the international community, fearing damage to the cause of Tibetan autonomy and fueling Hui Muslim support of government repression of Tibetans generally.
 In addition, Chinese-speaking Hui have problems with Tibetan Hui (the Tibetan speaking Kache minority of Muslims).
 The main mosque in Lhasa was burned down by Tibetans during the unrest.

 The majority of Tibetans viewed the wars against Iraq and Afghanistan after 9/11 positively and it had the effect of galvanizing anti-Muslim attitudes among Tibetans and resulted in an anti-Muslim boycott against Muslim owned businesses.
 Tibetan Buddhists propagate a false libel that Muslims cremate their Imams and use the ashes to convert Tibetans to Islam by making Tibetans inhale the ashes.